 The same goes for trip interruptions.
 If you departed on your trip when there was already a travel advisory in place and suddenly needed to return home early, the coverage exclusion would apply and, again, your travel insurance provider could deny your claim.

-As you can see, there are many things to consider with travel insurance during these complicated times.
-It is important to talk to your insurance provider before booking a trip and make sure you are protected.
+There are many things to consider with travel insurance when active advisories are in place.
+It’s important to talk to your insurance provider before booking a trip and make sure you are protected.
 Government-issued travel advisories can change suddenly, so it’s important to keep tabs on them and even consider signing up for alerts to monitor them.

-Bear in mind, too, that not all insurance providers offer the same type of travel insurance coverage when it comes to COVID-19, so shopping around for travel insurance has never been more important.
+Bear in mind, too, that not all insurance providers offer the same type of travel insurance coverage for the same price, so shopping around for travel insurance remains an important step of planning your next trip.

 Don't waste time calling around for travel insurance